Encounters

 What is an encounter?

 Section titled “What is an encounter?”An encounter is a collection of photographs from a single observation event at a specific time and location.
+It may be defined as the period starting and ending when a group of individuals were first and last photographed by an individual photographer on a given day.
 It is the fundamental unit of data in finwave — everything else (annotations, identifications, individual sighting histories) flows from encounters.

 Encounter metadata